߷ This article is about Vekllei

-Politics in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and transparency of power.
-Political concern is aestheticised and developed along cultural and interpersonal lines; as a feature of life, but fundamentally participatory.
+Politics in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and local municipalism.
+Political concern is aestheticised and developed along cultural and interpersonal lines – a feature of life, but fundamentally participatory.
 In truth, at least with regards to domestic concern, Vekllei’s daily affairs are basically autonomous, and politics remains the concern of an educated, invested class of people.

-Since Vekllei is nonpartisan, it does not allow formal participation of parties within elections.
+Since Vekllei governments are nonpartisan, they do not allow formal participation of parties within elections.
 Despite this, informal associations of elected representatives exist, in the form of sociopartit, or Party Associations.
-The largest of these include the Vekllei Industrial Working Concern, the Atlantic Party, and the Crown Brotherhood, and although membership is permitted among elected members they are otherwise disallowed within the electoral process.
+The largest of these include the Vekllei Industrial Working Concern, the Atlantic Party, and the Crown, and although membership is permitted among elected members they are otherwise disallowed within the electoral process.

 ❖ See also: Boroughs of Vekllei